Fantastic Things to Do in Sifnos, Greece

 things to do in Sifnos

-Pidgeon houses in Sifnos are a common sight, they can be found scattered around the island.
+Pidgeon houses in Sifnos are a common sight; they can be found scattered around the island.

-What’s the Weather Like in Serifos
+What’s the Weather Like in Sifnos?

 things to do in Sifnos